Who is on The Last Leg this week?

 Which guests are on The Last Leg tonight?

-This week sees comedians Sue Perkins, comedian Munya Chawawa and Rose Matafeo join the regular hosts to disect the week.
+This week sees comedian Maisie Adam and comic actor Tom Davis join the regular hosts to disect the week.

 The Last Leg hosts